Cronulla-Sutherland Sharks: 2016

 The 2016 NRL season started with a 20–14 loss to 2015 premiers, North Queensland Cowboys.
 This was followed by a 30–2 win over the St. George Illawarra Dragons and a loss to Manly Warringah, 22–12.
 Cronulla then went on to win 15 games in a row from Round 4 against the Melbourne Storm to Round 21, against the Gold Coast Titans, resulting in an 18-all draw.
 This was the largest win streak in the club's history.
 During this period Cronulla equaled their largest win score by defeating the Newcastle Knights 62–0.

 They then went on to win 1 out of their last 5 games resulting in a drop from 1st to 3rd.
 In round 26, the Cronulla-Sutherland and Melbourne Storm faced off in a minor premiership showdown in which the Melbourne Storm won 26–6 in AAMI Park.
 They went on to defeat the Raiders in the Week 1 qualifying final 16-14 and earning the week off.
 Advancing to the Preliminary final, they defeated defending premiers North Queensland Cowboys 32–20 at the Sydney Football Stadium.
 They would face and defeat the Melbourne Storm in the 2016 NRL Grand Final.
 Cronulla, after leading 8–0 at half-time, prevailed in a gripping affair 14–12 to claim their first premiership in the club's 50-year history.
 Cronulla second rower Luke Lewis was awarded the Clive Churchill Medal as Man of the Match.

 Soon after the Maiden premiership victory stat player Ben Barba tested positive for Cocaine and was sacked from the club.
 Chairman Damian Keogh, who rose to the position on a platform of promising good governance and increased commercial experience garnered from his role as CEO of HOYTS Australia, was also arrested for possession of Cocaine whilst in Sydney's CBD and resigned from the position of Sharks Chairman as a result.

 2017 World Club Challenge and 2017 season

 Cronulla played Wigan Warriors at the DW Stadium on 19 February 2017, losing 22–6 to a strong Wigan side.
 In the 2017 NRL season, Cronulla reached the finals.
 In week one, Cronulla played against North Queensland in the elimination final.
 Cronulla went on to be upset 15-14 and were eliminated from the finals ending their premiership defence.

 2018 and financial struggles

 In the 2018 NRL season, Cronulla-Sutherland finished 4th on the table and qualified for the finals.
 The club would eventually reach the preliminary final but were defeated by Melbourne 22–6 at AAMI Park.

-In November 2018, the Sharks sacked 10 staff members after $3m loss for 2018 season.